emberjs/ember.js/guides/05-validators.md

 ## Entity Tags

 The core primitive of the validators system is called an `EntityTag`.
-An entity tag is a stable object that provides certain guarentees about the freshness of a computation result.
+An entity tag is a stable object that provides certain guarantees about the freshness of a computation result.
 It has the following interface:

 ```typescript